Wisconsin State Law Library

 Elements of the Offense

-1. Sexual Contact or Sexual Intercourse: The defendant must have had sexual contact or sexual intercourse with the victim.
+1. Sexual Contact or Sexual Intercourse: The defendant had sexual contact or sexual intercourse with the victim.
 Sexual contact involves intentional touching of intimate parts, either directly or through clothing, for the purpose of sexual gratification, arousal, humiliation, or degradation.

 3. Causing Pregnancy or Great Bodily Harm: As a result of the sexual contact or intercourse, the victim must have: